sbordt/markovmixing/README.md

     plt.ylabel("Distance to stationary distribution in total variation") plt.show()

+There is also an extra method that plots the mixing in total variation for 5 randomly choosen dirac delta distributions.

+    mkm.nx_graph_analyze_lazy_srw(G_6_regular)

+The same is available for the non-backtracking random walk (NBRW).

+    # load a random 3-regular graph with 50.000 nodes from file
+    G_3_regular = nx.read_sparse6('3_regular.s6')

+    # analyze the mixing in total variation of the NBRW on the graph
+    # (it is a Markov chain with 150.000 states)
+    mkm.nx_graph_analyze_nbrw(G_3_regular)

 ## References

 ["Markov Chains and Mixing Times" by Levin, Peres and Wilmer](http://pages.uoregon.edu/dlevin/MARKOV/markovmixing.pdf) is a good book.